ConservationInternational/cplus-plugin/docs/user/manual/index.md

 Welcome to the Cplus-plugins user manual.
 This section of the documentation describes every step in the plugin and what the various steps of that plugin do.
 You may prefer to work through our [user guide](../guide/index.md).
 Here is a brief overview of the content provided here:

-* **[Calculation and Formula:](calculation-and-formula.md)** This section provides details about the calculations and formulas used within the platform.
+* **[Calculations and Formulas:](calculation-and-formula.md)** This section provides details about the calculations and formulas used within the platform.

 * **[Step 1:](step-1.md)** This page guides users through Step 1 of a process or workflow, detailing the necessary actions and inputs required.